qahaidari/cpp-calculator/README.md

 - Constructor (`Calc()`): Initializes the calculator object.
 - Destructor (`~Calc()`): Cleans up resources when the calculator object is destroyed.
 - `welcome()`: Displays a welcome message to the user and prompts the user to choose an operation from the below list.
-Then based on the user selection, the app either either for user input numbers or is terminated.
+Then based on the user selection, the app either waits for user input numbers or is terminated.
   - `add`: Adds two numbers and returns the result.
   - `subtract`: Subtracts the second number from the first and returns the result.
   - `multiply`: Multiplies two numbers and returns the result.